worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Converting between ICLS Definitions.md

 The GLD codes the harmonization’s `lstatus` variable based on this concept starting with the 2015-16 QLFS as information becomes available on respondents' intention for economic activity to distinguish between working for pay or own consumption.

-# Current coding for the 2015-16 QLFS
+# Current coding for the QLFS

-Currently, the code used to create the `lstatus` variable (which distinguishes between employment, unemployment, and out of the labour force) is the following:
+For both the 2015-16 and 2016-17, the code used to create the `lstatus` variable (which distinguishes between employment, unemployment, and out of the labour force) is the following:

 ```
 *<_lstatus_>